peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 ### NormalizingCharacterInput
     public NormalizingCharacterInput(com.upokecenter.text.ICharacterInput input)
-Initializes a new instance of the NormalizingCharacterInput class using Normalization Form C.
+Initializes a new instance of the <code>NormalizingCharacterInput</code> class using Normalization Form C.

 **Parameters:**